-The Health and Wellness Intervention program is part of the School's efforts to assist our students who are struggling with drugs/alcohol.
-If a student voluntarily comes forward and admits to having a problem or if a student refers someone she or he suspects or knows is having a problem, the School will not refer the issue to the disciplinary process.
+The Health and Wellness Intervention program is part of the School's efforts to assist our students who are struggling with drugs/alcohol on or off-campus.
+If a student voluntarily comes forward and admits to having a problem, is found to have used illegal substances off-campus, or if a student refers someone she or he suspects or knows is having a problem, the

+School will not refer the issue to the disciplinary process.
 Instead, the dean of students, the Counseling Office, and the School nurse will meet with the student and the student's parents or guardian to develop an individual plan for evaluation and treatment.
 In certain cases, the Health and Wellness plan may require a student to take a leave of absence from the School.